hrszpuk/HFPE/.github/CONTRIBUTING.md

 [Link to guide](https://guides.github.com/introduction/git-handbook/).

 **How do the version numbers work**:
-Example: v1.2.3 = Version MANJOR.MINOR.PATCH
+Example: v1.2.3 = Version MAJOR.MINOR.PATCH:
 Patch is for small bug fixes.
 Minor is for collections of patches and features.
 Major is for large collections of minor updates or a large codebase change.

 **The difference between contributing and modding**:
 Contributing is adding the main HFPE source code.
 Contributed code will likely be deployed in future versions of the project.
-Modding is adding to your own version of the HFPE source code.
-You can do what you like with this source code as long as it is withing the license agreement.
+Modding is contributing code to your own version of the HFPE source code.
+You are allowed to mod HFPE as much as you like as long as it is within the license agreement.

 ## How do I contribute?
 Firstly, create an issue regarding what you want changed: bug fix or feature request.